-The red grape variety comes from France.
-Synonyms grouped alphabetically by country are Bathiolin, Batiolin, Bonarda (Argentina, Brazil); Charbonneau, Corbeau, Corbeau Noir, Folle Noire d l'Ariege, Mauvais Noir, Ocanette, Plant de Montmélian, Picot Rouge, Plant de Turin, Plant Noir, Turin (France); Bonarda, Serbina, Turca (Italy); Charbono (California).
-Until the end of the 19th century, it was one of the most widespread varieties in Savoy and was called Corbeau (crow) outside of it because of its dark colour.
-However, there is no relation to the Douce Noire Grise variety mentioned by Pierre Galet (1921-2019).
-However, according to analyses carried out in 2009, there is a close relationship with the Mondeuse Noire variety.
+The red grape variety originates from France.
+Synonyms grouped alphabetically by country are Bathiolin, Batiolin, Bonarda (Argentina, Brazil); Bourdon Noir, Bourdou, Carbonneau, Charbonneau, Corbeau, Corbeau Noir, Douce Noire de la Savoie, Folle Noire d l'Ariege, Gros Plant, Mauvais Noir, Ocanette, Plant de Chapereillan, Plant de Montmélian, Picot Rouge, Plant de Turin, Plant Noir, Turin (France); Alcantino, Bonarda, Sebina, Sebino, Serbina, Turca (Italy); Charbono (California); Sevilhão (Portugal); Aleante (Spain).
+Until the end of the 19th century, it was one of the most widespread varieties of Savoie and was called Corbeau (Crow) outside of it because of its dark-coloured wine.
+There is no relationship with the Douce Noire Grise variety.
+According to analyses carried out in 2009, there is a close relationship with the Mondeuse Noire variety.

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen